telerik/blazor-docs/_contentTemplates/editor/general.md

 | `ProseMirror` | An object that contains various ProseMirror classes and functions. |

 > You can set a custom schema only once during initialization of the Editor component.
 Further changes to the schema will not take effect and the component will continue using the initial custom or built-in schema.
 #end

+#prosemirror-support-disclaimer
+> Modifying the ProseMirror Schema and Plugins is outside of the Editor scope and we do not provide support for such customizations.
+#end